shenjia/aoeu.sh/README.md

 <h1>aoeu.sh</h1>

-<p>This is a shell alias sets, design for Linux / MacOS users, especially for Dvorak keyboard layout users.
-If you are Qwerty users, there is another solution: <a href="https://github.com/shenjia/asdf.sh">asdf.sh</a>.</p>
+<p>This is a shell alias sets, design for Linux / MacOS users, especially for Dvorak keyboard layout users.</p>

 <p>We deal with shell everyday, type same commands around and around. </p>